 Joe earned his CERTIFIED FINANCIAL PLANNER™ designation in 2015.
 The CFP® marks identify those individuals who have met the rigorous experience and ethical requirements of the CFP Board, have successfully completed financial planning coursework and have passed the CFP® Certification Examination covering the following areas: the financial planning process, risk management, investments, tax planning and management, retirement planning, and estate planning.
 Joe also holds a Life & Health Insurance License and a Series 65 Security License.

 Joe was born and raised in Edwardsville, Illinois, where he graduated from high school and received a Division I football scholarship to Southern Illinois University Carbondale.
 There, he earned a Bachelor’s Degree in Marketing and met his wife, Jacki.
 Joe played football throughout his college career and was named a 1st Team ESPN Academic All-American, while also being honored as an SIU Top 25 Distinguished Senior, of which honorees are selected university-wide.
 He later earned an MBA from Southern Illinois University Edwardsville.

 Joe, Jacki, and their two sons, Brooks and Bennett, enjoy living in the Edwardsville/Glen Carbon community.
-Joe and Jacki are members of Enjoy Church and Matthew Allaria Ministries (led by Joe’s brother, Matthew).
+Joe and Jacki attend and volunteer at Leclaire Christian Church in Edwardsville.
 They enjoy traveling as a family, hiking in the Pacific Northwest, being outdoors, listening to and playing music, and spending time with family and friends.